PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 ```csharp
 mySet.Add(7);
 ```
-The slot `7` is already occuppied by the value 7, so there's no space for it.
+The slot `7` is already occupied by the value 7, so there's no space for it.
 The good news?
 Our program is smart enough to not break when this happens, so it simply moves on without changing the set.
 The bad news?
 We can only have one instance of 7 in our set.
 Because of this, we can only have unique values in sets.